-Arizona State University, home to first comprehensive School of Sustainability in the U.S. and twice recognized as the most innovative school in the nation by US News and World Report, approaches Circular Economy through a three-pronged strategy.
+Arizona State University, home to first comprehensive School of Sustainability in the U.S. and twice recognised as the most innovative school in the nation by US News and World Report, approaches Circular Economy through a three-pronged strategy.
 In Education, ASU provides executive and graduate education certification through a program on Ethical Circular Economy Implementation.
 In Practice, ASU collaborates with local partners in the greater Phoenix area, including a unique CE100 Pioneer University/Municipality partnership with the City of Phoenix, to research, develop and implement Circular Economy solutions that benefit regional communities, improve the environment and benefit the economy through job development.
 Additionally, ASU has developed the Resource Innovation and Solutions Network – or RISN – a global collaborative of public and private partners using research, innovation and application of technologies to create economic value that drives a sustainable circular economy.

 A four year, $2million programme between Phoenix City Council and the Walton Sustainability Solutions Initiatives at the ASU Wrigley Institute, to establish, manage and operate advances in integrated resource management through a global network of public and private partners using collaboration, research, innovation and application of technologies to create economic value, driving a sustainable circular economy.
 RISN recruits and connects with innovators and organizations looking to create, implement or enhance sustainability solutions through three portals: becoming a RISN partner, establishing a Global Network hub or proposing a project to be developed through the network.
 Developing solutions in collaboration with RISN’s public and private partners provides access to research and expertise from the US’s leading sustainability education institution, feedstock and facility resources from one of the US’s largest and most ambitious municipalities and shared knowledge from like-minded partners?